On $H$-simple not necessarily associative algebras: Algebras with a generalized -action

 (Since the expression is linear in $a$ and $b$, it is sufficient to check it only for homogeneous $a,b$.)
-Note that $(h_t)_{t\in T}$ is a basis in $F^T$.
-Again by the linearity we get~(\ref{EqGeneralizedHopf}) for every $h\in F^T$, and $A$ is an algebra with a generalized $F^T$-action. \end{example}
+In this case $(h_t)_{t\in \supp \Gamma}$ generates $F^T$ modulo $\ker \zeta$ as an $F$-vector space and, by the linearity, \eqref{EqIdentityHFiniteSupp} implies~(\ref{EqGeneralizedHopf}) for every $h\in F^T$.
+Therefore, in the case of a finite support of the grading, $A$ is an algebra with a generalized $F^T$-action. \end{example}

 Let $A$ be an algebra with a generalized $H$-action for some associative algebra $H$ with $1$ over a field $F$.
 We say that a subspace $V\subseteq A$ is \textit{invariant} under the $H$-action if $HV=V$, i.e. $V$ is an $H$-submodule.
 If $A^2\ne 0$ and $A$ has no non-trivial two-sided $H$-invariant ideals, we say that $A$ is \textit{$H$-simple}.